 Or around 4:30/5:00 pm – the beach bums and sun worshipers have cleared out.

 There’s a parking lot if you’ve rented a car or jeep.
 Taxi service is also consistent if you and/or your group want to leave the driving to someone else.

 - Changing Rooms

 - Beach bar with limited food menu

 There is a ticket booth when entering the beach.
 During the middle of the day they collect an entrance fee of $5/person.
 But in the mornings and late afternoon the booth is closed and there’s no fee.

 When you write a lot about beaches in the Caribbean, it can be difficult to find original ways to describe a stretch of sand.
 How many different ways can you describe perfect sand, blue-green water and beautiful views?

 Hawksnest Beach meets all the criteria of an ideal Caribbean beach.
 What makes it one of my favorites on St. John is the privacy you’ll typically encounter in the mornings and around sunset.
-It is not as popular with the tourists as Trunk Bay.
+It is not as popular with tourists as Trunk Bay.

 As a general rule, if you have a large group (30+) and you want them to be seated, Hawksnest can be a challenge.
-Whereas Trunk is large and deep, Hawksnest has a shallower sandy area which can feel cramped with large wedding groups.
+Whereas Trunk is large and deep, Hawksnest has a shallower sandy area that can feel cramped with large wedding groups.